Incognito (Celine Dion album)

-Incognito is the eighth French-language studio album by Canadian singer Celine Dion and her first album on a major record label.
-It was released by CBS Records on 2 April 1987 in Quebec, Canada.
-The album features eight songs produced by Jean Roussel, Aldo Nova, and Pierre Bazinet.
-Six songs were released as singles in Quebec and all of them reached the top five on the Quebec Airplay Chart, including four number ones: "Incognito", "Lolita (trop jeune pour aimer)", "Comme un cœur froid" and "D'abord, c'est quoi l'amour".
-Incognito was certified two-times platinum in Canada and has sold over 500,000 copies worldwide.
-It topped the chart in Quebec for five weeks.
+Incognito is the eighth French-language studio album by Canadian singer Celine Dion and her first release on a major record label.
+It was issued by CBS Records on 2 April 1987 in Quebec, Canada.
+The album includes eight tracks produced by Jean Roussel, Aldo Nova, and Pierre Bazinet.
+Six singles were released in Quebec, all reaching the top five on the Quebec Airplay Chart, including four number‑one hits: "Incognito", "Lolita (trop jeune pour aimer)", "Comme un cœur froid", and "D'abord, c'est quoi l'amour".
+Incognito was certified double platinum in Canada and has sold over 500,000 copies worldwide.
+It topped the Quebec chart for five weeks.

 Background and development

-Incognito started Dion's new look, new sound, new team of writers and producers and was issued by the new record company, CBS Records.
-The album was released in Quebec, Canada in April 1987 and included songs produced by Jean Roussel, Aldo Nova and Pierre Bazinet.
-Lyrics were written by Luc Plamondon, Isa Minoke and Eddy Marnay, and music was composed by Jean-Alain Roussel, Aldo Nova, Daniel Lavoie, Robert Lafond and Steven Tracey.
-The album also contains a French-language cover of E. G. Daily's "Love in the Shadows", titled "Délivre-moi".
+Incognito showed a change in Dion's early career, presenting a new image, a more contemporary musical direction, and a refreshed roster of writers and producers.
+Released in April 1987, the album includes material produced by Jean Roussel, Aldo Nova, and Pierre Bazinet.
+Lyrics were written by Luc Plamondon, Isa Minoke, and Eddy Marnay, while the music was composed by Roussel, Nova, Daniel Lavoie, Robert Lafond, and Steven Tracey.
+The album also includes a French-language adaptation of E. G. Daily's "Love in the Shadows", titled "Délivre-moi".

-In September 1988, Incognito with different track listing was released in France.
-Instead of "Partout je te vois" and "Délivre-moi", it included the 1988 Eurovision-winning song, "Ne partez pas sans moi" and Jean-Pierre Ferland-written "Ma chambre" (B-side of Incognitos singles).
-In October 1992, Incognito was issued in France with the original track listing and in August 1995 the album became available in various countries around the world.
+In September 1988, Incognito was released in France with an altered track listing, replacing "Partout je te vois" and "Délivre-moi" with "Ne partez pas sans moi", the winning song of the Eurovision Song Contest 1988, and "Ma chambre", originally a B-side.
+The original Canadian track list was restored in the 1992 French reissue, and in 1995 the album became available internationally.

 Singles

-The first single, "On traverse un miroir" entered the Quebec Airplay Chart on 25 April 1987 and peaked at number two.
-The second single, "Incognito" debuted on this chart on 6 June 1987 and topped it for six weeks.
-The next single, "Lolita (trop jeune pour aimer)" entered the Quebec Airplay Chart on 3 October 1987 and occupied the number-one position for two weeks.
+The lead single, "On traverse un miroir", entered the Quebec Airplay Chart on 25 April 1987 and peaked at number two.
+The title track, "Incognito", debuted on 6 June 1987 and spent six weeks at number one.
+"Lolita (trop jeune pour aimer)" entered the chart on 3 October 1987 and topped it for two weeks.

-The fourth single, "Comme un cœur froid" debuted on the chart on 6 February 1988 and also topped it for two weeks.
-The fifth single, "Délivre-moi" entered the Quebec Airplay Chart on 18 June 1988 and peaked at number four.
-The last Canadian single, "D'abord, c'est quoi l'amour" debuted on the chart in Quebec on 17 October 1988 and became Dion's fourth number one from Incognito spending two weeks at the top.
+The fourth single, "Comme un cœur froid", debuted on 6 February 1988 and also spent two weeks at number one.
+"Délivre-moi" entered the chart on 18 June 1988 and peaked at number four.
+The final Canadian single, "D'abord, c'est quoi l'amour", debuted on 17 October 1988 and became the album's fourth number-one hit.
 "Jours de fièvre" was released as a single in Denmark in September 1988.